 Yes, it can.
 As one former dry shampoo fanatic discovered in interviewing several dermatologists and hair experts, as dry shampoo absorbs oil, it can irritate the scalp and lead to inflammation of the hair follicles.
 This inflammation can cause weakened follicles, which can then lead to shedding and hair loss.

 To prevent hair loss from dry shampoo, experts recommend using dry shampoo only a few times per week, max.
-Of course, we highly recommend using non-toxic dry shampoo brands that don’t cause inflammation and irritation of the hair follicles in the first place.
 Trying brands that are alcohol-free, and/or baking soda-free may be helpful as well.

 Is Dry Shampoo Safe For Lungs?